Surety: United States industry

-In 2008, the New York Times wrote "posting bail for people accused of crimes in exchange for a fee, is all but unknown in the rest of the world".

 Miller Act

 The Miller Act may require a surety bond for contractors on certain federal construction projects; in addition, many states have adopted their own "Little Miller Acts".

 The surety transaction will typically involve a producer; the National Association of Surety Bond Producers (NASBP) is a trade association that represents such producers.

 Right of subrogation

 If the surety is required to pay or perform due to the principal's failure to do so, the law will usually give the surety a right of subrogation, allowing the surety to "step into the shoes of" the principal and use the surety's contractual rights to recover the cost of making payment or performing on the principal's behalf, even in the absence of an express agreement to that effect between the surety and the principal.

 Distinction between a suretyship arrangement and a guaranty

 Traditionally, a distinction was made between a suretyship arrangement and that of a guaranty.
 In both cases, the lender gained the ability to collect from another person in the event of a default by the principal.
 However, the surety's liability was joint and primary with the principal: the creditor could attempt to collect the debt from either party independently of the other.
 The guarantor's liability was ancillary and derivative: the creditor first had to attempt to collect the debt from the debtor before looking to the guarantor for payment.
 Many jurisdictions have abolished that distinction, in effect putting all guarantors in the position of the surety.